AztecProtocol/aztec-v1-specification/README.md

 ## Issuing a confidential transaction: confidentialTransfer

-The primary method of unilateral value transfer occurs via `zkAsset.confidentialTransfer(bytes proofData)`.
+The primary method of unilateral value transfer occurs via `zkAsset.confidentialTransfer(bytes data)`.
 In this method, the AZTEC proof defined by the contract's `DEFAULT_PROOF_ID` is used to enact a value transfer.
-The beneficiaries of the transaction are defined entirely by the contents of `bytes proofData`.
+The beneficiaries of the transaction are defined entirely by the contents of `bytes data`.

-Both `ACE.validateProof(proofData)` and `ACE.updateNoteRegistry(proofOutput)` must be called, with `proofOutput` being extracted from `ACE.validateProof`'s return data.
+Both `ACE.validateProof(data)` and `ACE.updateNoteRegistry(proofOutput)` must be called, with `proofOutput` being extracted from `ACE.validateProof`'s return data.

 ## Issuing delegated confidential transactions: confidentialTransferFrom

-The `confidentialTransferFrom(uint24 _proofId, bytes proofData)` method is used to perform a delegated transfer.
+The `confidentialTransferFrom(uint24 __proof, bytes data)` method is used to perform a delegated transfer.
 As opposed to `confidentialTransfer`, `confidentialTransferFrom` can use any proof supported by `ACE` (assuming the `zkAsset` contract accepts this type of proof).

 A consequence of this is that the `zkAsset` contract must validate permissioning.
 The default `joinSplit` proof validates that ECDSA signatures have been signed over every input note.
 However this is not suitable for a delegated transfer, where note 'owners' may be smart contracts (and therefore not capable of creating digital signatures).